-Easy-to-read medicine information about flecainide – what is it, how to take it safely and possible side effects.
-Flecainide is commonly called Tambocor CR.
+Flecainide is used to treat irregular heartbeat (also called arrhythmias).
+Find out how to take it safely and possible side effects.
+Flecainide is also called Tambocor CR.

 |Type of medicine||Also called|